-Independent organizations that review and certify not only the organizational situation at the production sites but also the correct quantity allocation to explicitly declared mass-balanced products ensure the accuracy, transparency, and, in turn, credibility of the mass balance.
+Independent organizations that review and certify not only the organizational situation at the production sites but also the correct quantity allocation to explicitly declared massbalanced products ensure the accuracy, transparency, and, in turn, credibility of the mass balance.
 At LANXESS, certification takes place as part of the International Sustainability & Carbon Certification (ISCC) system in accordance with ISCC PLUS standards.
 This certification focuses on food and animal feed as well as technical and chemical applications in all non-regulated markets and across entire value chains.

-lon exchange resin production at the Leverkusen site in Germany has been ISCC PLUS-certified since January 2022.
-In January 2024, LANXESS also received ISCC PLUS certification for the Bitterfeld site, where ion exchange resins are also produced.
+Ion exchange resin production at the Leverkusen site in Germany has been ISCC PLUS-certified since January 2022.
+Going forward, LANXESS is also seeking the certification at our other sites where ion exchange resins are produced.